+We have been rated by Visit Scotland as a 4-star B&B with the prestigious GOLD award (for exceptional customer care).
+We have been coveted the "Taste Our Best" award for the use of local and quality Scottish produce.
 The Highland Spirit Bed and Breakfast is situated in the village of Dufftown, the Malt Whisky Capital of the World, in the heart of Speyside.
-It is an ideal accommodation base for the Malt Whisky and Castle Trails.
+It is an ideal Speyside accommodation base for the Malt Whisky and Castle Trails.

 Karen has over 30 years experience in the hotel and hospitality industry and this is backed up with a Degree in Hospitality Management.

 She has worked in a variety of hotels in a number of different roles including event and conference management.
 She is now a keen gardener.
 Her favourite whisky is Mortlach 16.

 Alistair gained a Diploma in Hotel and Catering Management and worked in a number of hotels.
 He served in the Army for 23 years and achieved a First Class Honours Degree in Business and Economics.